Decision-making with distorted memory: Escaping the trap of past experience: Model set-up and extreme-value approximation

 Within Kahneman's heuristic ``peak-end'' rule framework, the agent does not in fact remember the whole history of utilities, but instead remembers only the peak and the end.
 We focus here on the peak effect by keeping track of the maximum value of $U_i$ seen for all left steps up to the current time and separately the maximum for all right steps up to the current time.
 This gives rise to new history-dependent random variables $\hat{U_t}^{\pm}$, defined as

-As detailed below, we explore in this paper how such a distortion of memory affects future decisions, particularly in the heterogeneous case.\footnote{For the rest of our analysis we choose to suppress the time subscripts, where interpretation should be obvious from context.}
+As detailed below, we explore in this paper how such a distortion of memory affects future decisions, particularly in the heterogeneous case.\footnote{For the rest of our analysis we choose to suppress the time subscripts (also on some other quantities), where interpretation should be obvious from context.}

 To include the effect of $\hat{U}^+, \hat{U}^-$ on the dynamics we choose right and left transition probabilities for the random walker according to the ``logarithm of the odds'' (logit) convention:

 Here $T \in \mathbb{R}$ is a positive parameter, so the walker is more likely to move in the direction of the larger of $\hat{U}^+$ and $\hat{U}^-$.
 To ensure that both choices are equally likely in the beginning and the first step is always ``fair'', we impose initial conditions of $(\hat{U}^+_0, \hat{U}^-_0) = (0,0)$.
 It is worth noticing that the system, despite being non-Markovian in the position space, remains Markovian within a state space where $\hat{U}^{\pm}$ are included.